 Funny story: My husband and I were walking out of our front door to pick our blueberry patch that has been exploding with blueberries.
-When suddenly we glanced to our right.
-Our peach tree went from standing erect to suddenly drooping to the ground with ripe peaches!
+When suddenly we glanced at our right.
+Our peach tree went from standing erect to suddenly dropping to the ground with ripe peaches!

 Oh man, we suddenly felt excited and slammed simultaneously.

 So we traded our blueberry buckets for our bushel baskets and began picking our peach harvest.
 I’ve been up to my eyeballs in peaches all week long.

 Thankfully you can preserve peaches in a variety of ways which means I won’t just have a lot of one thing this winter.

 Ways to Preserve Your Peach Harvest This Year Too: